FrontlineFaces/frontlinefaces-issues/README.md

-# Repo for all issues found on frontlinefaces.co.uk
+## Repo used to track issues found on frontlinefaces.co.uk

+If you find an issue, report it here and we will address it as soon as possible.

+Please give as much detail about the issue as you can and include detailed instructions to replicate this issue.